>

 • How is “reasonably foreseeable” litigation determined?

-• What does the range of sanctions for spoliation look like?
+• What does the range of possible spoliation sanctions look like?

 • Is negligence sufficient to establish a rebuttable presumption of prejudice?

-• What is the Third Circuit’s three-pronged balancing test for determining sanctionable conduct?
+• What is the Third Circuit’s three-pronged balancing test for spoliation sanctions?

 • Where does the intersection of inequitable conduct and spoliation lie?

-• How should spoliation exposure affect a company’s document retention policies?
+• How should spoliation risk influence document retention policies?

-The following are among the cases referred to during this session:
+The following cases are discussed during this session:

 • Micron Tech., Inc. v.
 Rambus Inc.